-Figures 15 & 18 are the lightcurves and the LombScargle periodograms of the 10 Sun-like superflare stars that have no flags in Table 2.
-The lightcurves and the LombScargle periodograms of these 10 stars look consistent with that these stars show the slow rotation period values ($P{\text{rot}} > 20 \text{ days}$) taken from McQuillan et al. (2014).
+flags in Table 2.
+The light curves and Lomb-Scargle periodograms of these 10 stars look consistent with these stars showing the slow rotation period values ($P{\text{rot}} > 20$ days) taken from McQuillan et al. (2014).

-Figures 16 & 19 are the lightcurves and the LombScargle periodograms of the 5 Sun-like superflare stars that have Flag "1" in Table 2.
-As shown in Figures 19, these 5 stars have power peaks in different $P{\rm rot}$ values from McQuillan et al. (2014), so the real rotation period value of these stars might possibly be different from that used in Table 2.
+Figures 16 and 19 are the light curves and Lomb-Scargle periodograms of the five Sun-like superflare stars that have flag 1 in Table 2.
+As shown in Figures 19, these five stars have power peaks in different P{rot} values from McQuillan et al. (2014), so the real rotation period value of these stars might be different from that used in Table 2.
 However, the large peaks are at the half of the rotation period reported by McQuillan et al. (2014).
 It is quite possible that this does not contradict between the periodograms and McQuillan et al. (2014), because the analysis method used by McQuillan et al. (2014) is resistant to harmonics.

-These five stars have Flag "1" in Table 2 for caution, but they are still used in the statistical discussions in the main part of this paper since only from the simple lightcurve analyses, it is difficult to finally judge whether the slow rotation period values ($P{\rm rot} > 20$ days) taken from McQuillan et al. (2014) are correct or not.
-More investigations including spectroscopic measurements of rotation periods (e.g., Notsu et al. 2015b; Notsu et al. 2019) are needed.
+These five stars have flag 1 in Table 2 as a caution, but they are still used in the statistical discussions in the main part of this paper, since it is difficult to finally judge whether the slow rotation period values ($P{\text{rot}} > 20$ days) taken from McQuillan et al. (2014) are correct or not from only the simple light-curve analyses.
+More investigations including spectroscopic measurements of rotation periods (e.g., Notsu et al. 2015b, 2019) are needed.